 Preimplantation genetic diagnosis (PGD) was first used in 1989 and resulted in the birth of a normal female baby that was free of the specific genetic disease that was carried by the parents.
 Since then, many children have been born after PGD.
 Each year, the number of genetic conditions that can be analyzed by the PGD lab grows.
-PGD is done when a couple is concerned about passing on a specific disease or condition to their children and there is a specific gene marker or group of markers to identify the condition in the embryo.
+PGD is done when patients are concerned about passing on a specific disease or condition to their children and there is a specific gene marker or group of markers to identify the condition in the embryo.
 PGD is designed to help detect genetic abnormalities in embryos before implantation, thereby avoiding the transfer of affected embryos.

 - Robertsonian and reciprocal translocations

 - Fanconi’s anemia

 - Sickle cell anemia